v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

      i2 = eq.DistributeOnDomain(myDomain2, eClosedClosed)
      eq.Residual = myVar(i1,i2) - (myParam(i1,i2) + 15)

-3. To get an array of parameter values the function :py:meth:`pyCore.daeParameter.array` can be used, which returns the :py:class:`pyCore.adouble_array` object.
+3. To get an array of parameter values the function :py:meth:`~pyCore.daeParameter.array` can be used, which returns the :py:class:`~pyCore.adouble_array` object.
-   The ordinary mathematical functions can be used with the :py:class:`pyCore.adouble_array` objects:
+   The ordinary mathematical functions can be used with the :py:class:`~pyCore.adouble_array` objects:
-   :py:meth:`pyCore.Sqrt`, :py:meth:`pyCore.Sin`, :py:meth:`pyCore.Cos`, :py:meth:`pyCore.Min`, :py:meth:`pyCore.Max`,
+   :py:meth:`~pyCore.Sqrt`, :py:meth:`~pyCore.Sin`, :py:meth:`~pyCore.Cos`, :py:meth:`~pyCore.Min`, :py:meth:`~pyCore.Max`,
-   :py:meth:`pyCore.Log`, :py:meth:`pyCore.Log10`, etc. In addition, some additional functions are available such as :py:meth:`pyCore.Sum` and :py:meth:`pyCore.Product`.
+   :py:meth:`~pyCore.Log`, :py:meth:`~pyCore.Log10`, etc. In addition, some additional functions are available such as :py:meth:`~pyCore.Sum` and :py:meth:`~pyCore.Product`.

-   For instance, if the variable ``myVar`` has to be equal to the sum of values of the parameter ``myParam`` for all points in the domain ``myDomain``, the function :py:meth:`pyCore.Sum` can be used.
+   For instance, if the variable ``myVar`` has to be equal to the sum of values of the parameter ``myParam`` for all points in the domain ``myDomain``, the function :py:meth:`~pyCore.Sum` can be used.

-   The :py:meth:`pyCore.daeParameter.array` function accepts the following arguments:
+   The :py:meth:`~pyCore.daeParameter.array` function accepts the arguments of the following type:

-   * plain integer (to select a single index from a domain)
+   * plain integer (to select a single index from a domain; special case: -1 returns the last point in the domain)
    * python list (to select a list of indexes from a domain)
    * python slice (to select a portion of indexes from a domain: startIndex, endIindex, step)
    * character ``*`` (to select all points from a domain)
    * empty python list ``[]`` (to select all points from a domain)

-   Basically all arguments listed above are internally used to create the :py:class:`pyCore.daeIndexRange` object. :py:class:`pyCore.daeIndexRange` constructor has three variants:
+   Basically all arguments listed above are internally used to create the :py:class:`~pyCore.daeIndexRange` object. :py:class:`~pyCore.daeIndexRange` constructor has three variants:

-   1. The first one accepts a single argument: :py:class:`pyCore.daeDomain` object.
+   1. The first one accepts a single argument: :py:class:`~pyCore.daeDomain` object.
-      In this case the returned :py:class:`pyCore.adouble_array` object will contain the parameter values at all points in the specified domain.
+      In this case the returned :py:class:`~pyCore.adouble_array` object will contain the parameter values at all points in the specified domain.

-   2. The second one accepts two arguments: :py:class:`pyCore.daeDomain` object and a list of integer that represent indexes within the specified domain.
+   2. The second one accepts two arguments: :py:class:`~pyCore.daeDomain` object and a list of integer that represent indexes within the specified domain.
-      In this case the returned :py:class:`pyCore.adouble_array` object will contain the parameter values at the selected points in the specified domain.
+      In this case the returned :py:class:`~pyCore.adouble_array` object will contain the parameter values at the selected points in the specified domain.

-   3. The third one accepts four arguments: :py:class:`pyCore.daeDomain` object, and three
+   3. The third one accepts four arguments: :py:class:`~pyCore.daeDomain` object, and three
       integers: ``startIndex``, ``endIndex`` and ``step`` (which is basically a slice, that is a portion of a list of indexes: ``start`` through ``end-1``, by the increment ``step``).
       More info about slices can be found in the `Python documentation <http://docs.python.org/2/library/functions.html?highlight=slice#slice>`_.
-      In this case the returned :py:class:`pyCore.adouble_array` object will contain the parameter values at the points in the specified domain defined by the slice object.
+      In this case the returned :py:class:`~pyCore.adouble_array` object will contain the parameter values at the points in the specified domain defined by the slice object.

    Suppose that the variable ``myVar`` has to be equal to the sum of values in